zaczeng816/rl-final-project/README.md

 - Fallback to Random: If no winning move is found, it selects randomly from the set of legal moves.

+### Baby Player Agent
+BabyPlayer is the most basic Connect4 agent, relying entirely on randomness.
+It chooses any column at random, without considering the current state of the board, possible wins, losses, or legal move validity (assumed to be handled by the environment).

+- No Heuristics: Makes no attempt to win or block.

+- No Game Awareness: Does not analyze the board or opponent's strategy.

+- Non-Deterministic: Every move is randomly chosen, leading to unpredictable behavior.

 ---

 ## Interactive Game Play On Web